Zn83/Digital_Garden/content/Finance/How to value a company.md

 ---
-title: Example Title
+sticker: emoji//1f3e6
+title: How to value a company
 draft: false
 tags:
-  - example-tag
 ---
+Wesh la zone ca dit quoi

 # Intro  - Business valuation methods

-A business valuation is the process of determining the [economic value](https://www.investopedia.com/terms/e/economic-value.asp) of a business, oe the company valuation.
+A business valuation is the process of determining the [economic value](https://www.investopedia.com/terms/e/economic-value.asp) of a business, ie the company valuation.

 > A business valuation typically includes an analysis of the company's:
 > - Management